cjmanca/plex-credits-detect/README.md

+#End of life
+Since I heard that Plex had been working on their own version of credit detection which will soon make it's way into the official PMS, I stopped working on this, and will no longer provide updates.

 # plex-credits-detect
 Uses audio spectrographic fingerprinting (thanks to [AddictedCS/soundfingerprinting](https://github.com/AddictedCS/soundfingerprinting "AddictedCS/soundfingerprinting")) to analyze all episodes in a season and insert the credit timings into the plex intro database.
 This provides a "Skip" button in plex for credits!